wwu-pi/tutorials/lectures/general/git.md

 ### GitHub for free

-Enable your account to receive a free micro plan (5 private repositories) on [github.com/edu](https://github.com/edu).
+Enable your account to receive a free developer plan (with unlimited private repositories) on [github.com/edu](https://github.com/edu).
-Before you request the free micro plan, ensure that you added your *uni-muenster.de* Email address to your GitHub account by [editing your profile](https://github.com/settings/emails).
+Before you request the free plan, ensure that you added your *uni-muenster.de* Email address to your GitHub account by [editing your profile](https://github.com/settings/emails) (it does not need to be the primary e-mail address).

 ### Usage